Prag8855/aab/content/guides/gewerbesteuer.md

 Date_created: 2021-01-19
 ---

-If you run a business in Germany, you will need to pay a trade tax (*Gewerbesteuer*).
-This tax is the most important source of revenue for your city, and it pays for many public services.[^8]

-This guide explains everything you need to know about this tax: how much it costs, who has to pay it, and how to pay it.
+Some German businesses must pay the trade tax (*Gewerbesteuer*).
+This guide explains how this tax works.

 {% include "_blocks/tableOfContents.html" %}